nsg-ethz/ACC-Turbo/simulations/README.md

     * Execute: `./run_fig_11b.sh`
     * Result: `netbench/temp/accturbo/bottleneck_capacities`
     * Plots: [`netbench/projects/accturbo/analysis/bottleneck_capacities/plot.pdf`](netbench/projects/accturbo/analysis/bottleneck_capacities/plot.pdf)
 * 💡 *Hint:* This experiment takes the longest to execute since it involves two steps.
-First, the input pcap traces from the dataset are processed by the python script, which clusters packets online, and tags them with the assigned priorities.
-Then, the resulting pcap traces are fed into a virtual switch on Netbench, which forwards the packets following their priorities towards a link of a pre-configured capacity.
-Similarly to Fig. 10, the whole process takes quite some time.
+First, a python script processes the input pcaps from the dataset, clusters their packets online, and tags them with their assigned priorities.
+Then, we feed the resulting pcap traces into a virtual switch on Netbench, which forwards the packets based on their priorities towards a link of pre-configured capacity.
+The whole process takes quite some time.
 Feel free to just run the experiment for a subset of the clustering algorithms.
-You can do that, by modifying the config. file `./run_fig_11b.sh`.
+You can do that, by adjusting the config. file `./run_fig_11b.sh`.

 ---